qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * |showPinnedLabels| :sup:`Highlight Pinned Labels And Diagrams`.
 If the vector layer of the label is editable, then the highlighting is green, otherwise it's blue.
-* |moveLabel| :sup:`Move Label And Diagram` that has data-defined position.
-You just have to drag the label to the desired place.
+* |showUnplacedLabel| :sup:`Toggles Display of Unplaced Labels`: Allows to determine whether any important labels are missing from the maps (e.g. due to overlaps or other constraints).
+They are displayed with a customizable color (see :ref:`automated_placement`).
 * |showHideLabels| :sup:`Show/Hide Labels And Diagrams` that has data-defined visbility.
 If you click or drag an area holding :kbd:`Shift`, then label(s) are hidden.
 When a label is hidden, you just have to click or drag an area around the feature's point to restore its visibility.
+* |moveLabel| :sup:`Move Label And Diagram` that has data-defined position.
+You just have to drag the label to the desired place.
 * |rotateLabel| :sup:`Rotate Label`.
 Click the label and move around and you get the text rotated.
 * |changeLabelProperties| :sup:`Change Label`.
 It opens a dialog to change the